Stingers in live-action movies.

 - Journey to the West: The Demons Strike Back: Parodied.
 A movie theatre attendant explains to the audience that only blockbusters have Stingers, and since this isn't a blockbuster, it doesn't have one.

-- Kamen Rider Double Forever — after Philip and Shotaro take out the movie's exclusive villain, the credits role.
+- Kamen Rider Double Forever — after Philip and Shotaro take out the movie's exclusive villain, the credits roll.
 After that, we see Shroud in a dimly-lit bathroom, putting the finishing touches on her Bandaged Face disguise, reminding everyone that the main plot hasn't finished yet.

 - Delightfully subverted in the Sci-Fi Original Kaw, where the reveal that the killer birds aren't dead comes immediately before the credits (they attack the hero as he walks into his bedroom).